This lesson will demonstrate how to create a feed in ArcGIS Velocity.

 - From either the Home page or Feeds page you explored above, click Create Feed.

-- In the Select a feed type window, you have access to groupings of the various feed types you can create in Analytics for IoT.
+- In the Select a feed type window, you have access to groupings of the various feed types you can create in Velocity.

 - Click See More under Web & Messaging to access the feed types for web and messaging feeds.
 Similarly, you can search for simulator in the search box.